-I’ve worked for the BBC as a radio producer, website producer, broadcast journalist; and as a photographer in Antigua, Barbados, Dominica, Guyana, St.Lucia and Trinidad for an education book publishing company.
+I’ve worked for the BBC as a radio producer, website producer, broadcast journalist; and as a photographer in the Caribbean for an education book publishing company.

-In 2012, I completed an MA in Caribbean Studies at the Yesu Persaud Centre for Caribbean Studies at the University of Warwick.
+In 2012, I completed an MA at the Yesu Persaud Centre for Caribbean Studies, University of Warwick.

-I’ve made three appearances as a guest with the BBC Test Match Special (TMS) radio commentary team:
+I’ve made three guest appearances with the BBC Test Match Special (TMS) radio commentary team

 With Jonathan Agnew.
 England v New Zealand, 2015 One Day International at The Riverside Ground, Durham.